yu-jiang/blog/findopsolutionsllc/content/projects.md

 ---
 Here is list of projects I worked on.
 For the sake of confidentiality, I will provide only the minimum information.

-## Simulink operating point search
+## Operating point search on a Simscape Model of a Backhoe
 This was the major cross-team R&D project I participated at MathWorks.
 The client makes backhoe machine and needed enhanced feature in Simulink control design to effectively trim the model (i.e., find the operating point).
 I led the work on reformulating the optimization problem in model trimming and developed the enhanced features.
 See the two new options ```graddescent-proj``` and ```lsqnonlin-proj``` in [MathWorks Documentation](https://www.mathworks.com/help/slcontrol/ug/findopoptions.html)

 ## Truck-trailer planning and control